 Full game day action photo with no borders feature this Kidd RC.
 They can be found in Series 2 packs.
 Some basic picture editing tricks feature a green opacity background and a yellow outline around the player gives us an animated look to the card front.
 The back of the card features a basic design.
 There are no parallels in this set.

 This rookie card of our featured HOF’er can be found in Series 2 packs.
 A great portrait photo placed on a rough-edged white border.
-A great looking Draft Pick logo at lower left really adds a nice highlight to the overall design.
+A great-looking Draft Pick logo at the lower left really adds a nice highlight to the overall design.
 The card back is well balanced and creative.
 There is one parallel, Spectralight is inserted 1:4 packs.

 Learn.
 Collect.
 Enjoy.